Skip to content

 This piece began with a photograph taken through a rain-covered car window on a surf trip in the Scottish Highlands.
 I’d just been talking to a longboard surfer when I lifted the camera in the drizzle .

 It wasn’t a dramatic moment.
-Just rain on glass and a little click of my clunky camera.
+Just rain on glass and a little click of my old camera.

-I was struck with the clarity of a photo that was taken without fully planning it.
+I was struck with the clarity of a photo that was taken, even without fully planning it.

 At times the image began to resemble fabric.
 Or cellular structures.
 Almost as if I was exposing the fabric of reality rather than just an image of rain.